 History

 The early history of slightings of the lights is somewhat unclear, at least to these investigators.
 There are some web sites and other writings that claim that they were seen by Native Americans, perhaps several hundred years ago.
 So far, we have located only one reference that may associate the lights with a Cherokee myth.
 See the Legends section for what we know and interpret of that potential myth.
+However, the description is not exactly like the reports of the lights, and if it were real, we have to ask why this story is a real while the other 500 recorded myths, about flying horses, etc., are discounted.
+What, in fact is a myth?

 The lights were reported seen by members of the Morganton Fishing Club, as publshed in an article in the Charlotte Obsever.
 That article is found in our References section.